One Grand Central Place: Abraham Lincoln sculpture

 In 1956, Lawrence Wien paid his daughter, Margaret French Cresson, $3,000 to acquire Daniel Chester French's 3 ft bronze model of Abraham Lincoln, a cast of one of the sketches used to create the statue for the Lincoln Memorial.
-Wien put the sculpture on display in the visitor's center in the lobby.
+Wien put the sculpture on display in the visitor center in the lobby the same year.
 When the building was renamed One Grand Central Place in 2009, the model was removed and loaned to Chesterwood estate in Stockbridge, Massachusetts.
 It was returned to the lobby on April 15, 2015.